 1 medium onion, cut into small dice

-- 1/2 cup fresh basil (about a handful), chopped
+1/2 cup (about a handful) fresh basil, chopped

-- 1/2 cup fresh parsley (about a handful), chopped
+1/2 cup (about a handful) fresh parsley, chopped

-Place the spaghetti squash halves, cut-side up, onto a baking sheet.
-Drizzle with 2 tablespoons of EVOO, salt and pepper.
-Turn the squash over so they're cut-side down and roast until the flesh is tender, about 45 minutes to an hour.
+Place the spaghetti squash halves, cut side up, onto a baking sheet.
+Drizzle with 2 tablespoons EVOO, salt and pepper.
+Turn the squash over so they're cut side down and roast until the flesh is tender, about 45 minutes to an hour.
 Once cooked, use a fork to loosen the squash strands up.
 Drizzle with 2 tablespoons EVOO, ground black pepper, and a sprinkle of cheese.
 Reserve squash in the shells.

-Season everything with salt and pepper, then add the tomato paste, cooking it until golden brown and aromatic, about 1 minute.
-Add the red wine and beef stock, scraping the bottom for any bits that may be stuck, and cook the sauce until thickened and slightly reduced, about 5 minutes.
+Season everything with salt and pepper, and add the tomato paste, cooking it until golden brown and aromatic, about 1 minute.
+Add the red wine and beef stock scraping the bottom for any bits that may be stuck, and cook sauce until thickened and slightly reduced, about 5 minutes.

-To serve, ladle the meat sauce on top of each squash half and garnish each with fresh basil, parsley and additional Pecorino Romano cheese.
+To serve, ladle meat sauce on top of each squash half and garnish each with fresh basil, parsley and additional Pecorino-Romano cheese.